rdaum/moor/crates/kernel/testsuite/README.md

-This is a port of (part of) the regression suite bundled with Stunt MOO:
+This is mostly a port of (part of) the regression suite bundled with Stunt MOO:

 https://github.com/toddsundsted/stunt/tree/master/test